 may have been imposed, a prisoner may have his or her sentence commuted

 (shortened), often to time already served in prison.
-Extremely ill inmates
+Clemency could also

 Filing a Petition for Executive Clemency or Commutation

-Attorney Buckallew has extensive knowledge regarding the process involved in executive clemency
+Attorney Trent Buckallew has extensive knowledge regarding the process

-matters.
-He will fight on your behalf to achieve any possible reprieve
+the experience to fight and advocate on your behalf to achieve any possible

-cases rely on the knowledge and skill of your defense attorney so it is
+on the knowledge and skill of your criminal defense attorney, so it is

 petition your case.